Episode 231

 Show Notes

-In this episode of PaperCast Base by Base, we explore This study identifies a pronounced germline mutational hotspot centered on transcription start sites (TSSs) driven in part by early embryonic mosaic variants and transcription-associated DNA damage
+Cortés Guzmán M et al., Nat Commun - This study identifies a pronounced germline mutational hotspot centered on transcription start sites (TSSs) driven in part by early embryonic mosaic variants and transcription-associated DNA damage.
+Key terms: transcription-start-sites, early-mosaicism, double-strand-breaks, mutational-signatures, promoter-mutations.

 Study Highlights: